saile336/FWingREMIX/DOCUMENTATION.md

 ```
 This example demonstrates how to conditionally render the Classes.vue component, showing loading feedback and handling errors.
 It assumes the existence of a currentUser object with an id property.

-## Conclusion

-Classes.vue, within the schedule-fetching context, is a vital component for educational or event-based applications, providing users with a clear and interactive view of their schedules.
-Through its asynchronous data fetching, error handling, and user-friendly display, it enhances the overall user experience by keeping individuals informed and organized.

 # Documentation for User Settings Component in Vue.js

 This document provides comprehensive details on the AddScheduleButton Vue.js component, designed for managing user preferences including schedule links, dietary restrictions, widgets, and associations within a web application.

-## Overview

-The AddScheduleButton component allows users to customize their experience by selecting dietary preferences, widgets, and associations.
-It features a dynamic UI where users can add links to their schedules, choose dietary restrictions, select up to two widgets for their dashboard, and associate themselves with groups or organizations.

 ## Features